Get involved with LIRA. Join our awesome team by completing our volunteer form, or join as at one of our monthly meetings.

 September is National Recovery Month.
 LIRA hosts recovery month events every year.
 In the past we have held educational events by partnering with the Nassau Community College.
 We held these well attended educational events each September from 2003-2008.
 Since 2009 we have held a Rock N Recovery celebration each year in our communities including Babylon, Deer Park and Huntington.

-Each year attendees enjoy networking, dancing and a sumptuous buffet during a night of celebration, while honoring Friends of Recovery and awarding scholarships totaling $7,500.00 to date.
+Each year attendees enjoy networking, dancing. raffle prizes and a sumptuous buffet during a night of celebration, while honoring Friends of Recovery and awarding scholarships.

-These Recovery Community Scholarship Awards help support deserving individuals from our community with educational goals and personal needs.
+These Recovery Community Scholarship Awards (RCSA) help support deserving individuals from our community with educational goals and personal needs.
+To date LIRA has awarded a total of $11,000.00 in scholarships.

 THRIVE Recovery Center